DOC-04 Statutory Declarations and Supporting Evidence

 - where the declarant is not a party to the document, the means of knowledge for the statements made

-- the volume and folio reference to the land in all cases and, where a mortgage, charge or lease is dealt with, the number of the instrument to which the declaration refers
+- identify the land by legal land description (Lot on Plan and Volume/Folio) and, where a mortgage, charge or lease is dealt with, the number of the instrument to which the declaration refers4

 - the facts applicable to the matters being declared

 - any further information pertinent to the matters declared

 - an identifying description such as a letter or number for each attachment (and that identifying description should be marked on each attachment)

 - where the declaration is in support of a caveat, it must give precise details of the estate and interest claimed in the land.